Ohio (Come Back to Texas)

-"Ohio (Come Back to Texas)" is a song by American rock band Bowling for Soup, released as a single from the group's album A Hangover You Don't Deserve (2004).
+"Ohio (Come Back to Texas)" is a song by American pop-punk band Bowling for Soup, released as a single from the group's album A Hangover You Don't Deserve (2004).

 The song was used as a Wake-Up Call on Day 10 of the Space Shuttle Discovery's final mission, STS-133, at the request of the crew, on March 5, 2011.

 Content

 The singer's girlfriend leaves him after meeting another man at the bank and moves with him to Cleveland.
 The singer implores her to come back home to him and the distinctively Texan things she left behind in Denton County, Texas.